Skip to main content

 • story

-• “On the flip side, the story in the game is pretty good, the performance is decent, the voice acting and overall audio quality are great, and while everything is very limited in its availability, the things in place are pretty interesting.”
+• “On the flip side, the story in the game is pretty good, the performance is decently good, the voice acting & overall audio quality is great and while everything is very limited in its availability, which is why I say 'not yet', the things in place are pretty interesting.”

 • “This is a lazy early access release from a company who have managed to take an incredible Warhammer 40k storyline and make it ineffectual and tedious.”